-Social responsibility is defined as an ethical framework suggesting that an entity, be it an organization or individual, has an obligation to act for the benefit of society at large.
+Social responsibility in Kenya real estate can be defined as an ethical framework suggesting that an entity, be it an organization or individual, has an obligation to act for the benefit of society at large.
 Social responsibility is the idea that businesses should balance profit-making activities with activities that benefit society; it involves developing businesses with a positive relationship to the society in which they operate.
 It is a duty every individual has to perform so as to maintain a balance between the economy and the ecosystems.

 For a business entity in real estate, to reach mutually beneficial goals, investors should align their real estate plans with broader community goals and by partnering with residents, city officials and other stakeholders and ensuring community participation in the planning, decision-making and development process.
 Partnering with local community development corporations is away to build trust and address broader community development needs.
 This can be done by building new commercial spaces that attract local businesses or community centres that provide services and create jobs for residents and address needs.
 Thoughtful decision making regarding real estate acquisition and development creates healthy places, stimulates economic revitalization and supports the Kenyan housing market.

 A crucial part of real estate development is doing Environmental Impact Assessment (EIA).
 This is a process of evaluating the likely environmental impacts of a proposed development project, taking into account inter-related socio-economic, cultural and human-health impacts, both beneficial and adverse.
 By using EIA both environmental and economic benefits can be achieved, such as reduced cost and time of project implementation and design, avoided clean-up costs and impacts of laws and regulations.
 Developers in Kenya currently need approvals from Water Resources Management Authority (WARMA) and National Environmental Management Authority (NEMA) for impact assessment and environmental audit.